If you are currently staking on Ethereum 2.0, the proof of stake (PoS) network, you are likely earning around 8% APY.

 Ethereum is the #2 listed cryptocurrency on market capitalisation, second only to Bitcoin.
 The upgrade will set them apart from many other cryptocurrencies that haven't yet transitioned from PoW to PoS protocol.

 In summary, the risks of staking Ethereum are:

-- Your Ethereum is inaccessible until 2022
+- Your Ethereum is inaccessible until the upgrade rolls out

 - If cryptocurrencies became regulated, the outcome is uncertain

 - All cryptocurrencies are unchartered territory, so future price predictions have no real quantitive substance

 - Potential slashing (unlikely, but it still has to be mentioned)

 - If your stake is on an exchange, you're relying on them taking care of your ETH stake

 Recap of is Ethereum Staking Profitable?